-PROS / Your yearly subscription comes with unlimited licenses to protect all your devices, including cell phones and tablets.
+Pros / The yearly subscription comes with unlimited licenses, so you can protect all your devices, including cell phones and tablets.

-VERDICT / Though it doesn’t protect as well as most antivirus programs in our review, McAfee is a step up from the basic protection of Microsoft Windows Defender provides.
+Verdict / Though it doesn’t protect against malware as well as most antivirus programs we tested, McAfee is a step up from the basic protection Microsoft Windows Defender provides.
 In addition, it doesn’t tax your computer’s resources while it scans.

-One perk of McAfee is that it provides you with unlimited licenses as part of your yearly subscription.
+One of McAfee’s perks is that it comes with an unlimited number of licenses as part of the yearly subscription.
 This means you can protect any web-enabled device you own, including mobile devices such as smartphones.
-It also includes many features typically found in full internet protection suites, such as a firewall.

 McAfee has a knowledgebase, a FAQs page and community forums on its support site.
 On the forums, which are organized by product and topic, customers and McAfee employees share problems and solutions.